cactode/shakeyshakey/README.md

 My worst idea yet.

 ## Progress
-Need to resolve the  g r e a t  l i n k e r  m y s t e r y  and see why CMSIS doesn't like armclang.
+Need to analyze RFFT data visually and see how to use it in the best way.